-Peanut butter--something that is so common in the US--something that is so stitched into the fibers of the American life that we take it for granted.
+Peanut butter.
+A condiment so common in the US, that no one gives a second thought about it.
+It is so stitched into the fibers of the American life that we just take it for granted.
 But here in Italy, it just doesn’t exist.
-In Europe, peanut butter, like pecans and cranberries, is a rare and abstract American food that many people have never tasted and some have never even heard of.
+In southern Europe, peanut butter (like pecans and fresh cranberries) is a rare and abstract American food that many people have never tasted and some have never even heard of.
 So seeing it on the shelf of a tiny international food store, located between asian fish sauce and dried shrimp was a very exciting moment.
 It was a discovery that reunited my husband with his beloved peanut butter.

-We have since purchased three jars, as gifts for friends that really like peanuts but have never tried peanut butter and I have also introduced my sister in law to this new nut butter.
+We have since purchased three jars, as gifts for friends that really like peanuts but have NEVER tried peanut butter and I have also introduced my sister-in-law to this new nut butter.
 She has officially classified it as better than Nutella!
+Wow.
 There must be something about discovering a new flavor that makes it so special.
 I mean, I know peanut butter is good, but you should see how Italians go crazy over it!
 I feel like I’m spreading peanut butter joy.

 If you like Reese’s peanut butter cups, but hate all the artificial stuff, here is a super simple way to make some fun chocolate covered peanut butter candy.
-The best part is that they are completely under your control—you choose how much sugar to use, whether you like milk or dark chocolate, crunchy or smooth, etc.
+The best part is that they are completely under your control—you choose how much sugar to use, whether you like milk or dark chocolate, crunchy or smooth peanut butter, etc.

 Homemade Peanut Butter Drops